maxcraig112/Giffy-bot/README.md

 # Giffy-Bot
-A mutlipurpose repos designed to allow the de-captioning and tagging of gifs, as well as other functionality to do with the catagorising, archiving and searching of gifs.
+A multipurpose repos designed to allow the de-captioning and tagging of gifs, as well as other functionality to do with the catagorising, archiving and searching of gifs.

 The repos provides abstraction of these commands through the discord bot Giffy

-Current list of Bot Commands
+# Current list of Bot Commands
 - decaption a caption gif
 - return text in a gif
 - store last gif posted to server